zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 ![](media/c6bc11e91d6db9627a146b3e79d0ce19.jpg)

-Notice that the PSALES database is the busiest.
+5. Notice that the PSALES database is the busiest.
 We focus our attention to this PDB.
-Let us now navigate to Performance Hub

-5. Select Performance Hub from the Performance Menu and click on ASH Analytics and use the sales_system credential name from the database login screen
+Let us now navigate to Performance Hub. **Select** Performance Hub from the Performance Menu and **Click** on ASH Analytics and use the sales_system credential name from the database login screen

 ![](media/e131e1ce965ab5bb248d5439529fc921.jpg)